adlipeeters/solidity-simple-lottery/README.md

 # Lottery Smart Contract

+## Website Access
+To view the live version of the lottery smart contract application, visit [Lottery Smart Contract Website](https://lottery1.andreidev.site/).

+**Login Credentials**:
+- Username: `andrei`
+- Password: `andrei`

+Please use these credentials to access and interact with the application.

 ## Overview
 This repository contains a **Solidity-based smart contract** for a simple blockchain lottery system.
 The contract is designed for the Ethereum network and utilizes fundamental concepts of Solidity and Ethereum, such as ether transactions, randomness, and basic access control.